emfcamp/developer.emfcamp.org/villages.md

+* * *
+WARNING THESE PAGES ARE FROM EMF 2022 SOMETHINGS MAY CHANGE OR NOT BE AVAILABLE AT THE 2024 EVENT

+We are hoping to start updating these pages soon
+* * *
 # Villages API

 An easy to use API to allow you to get some simple information about EMF's villages.
 They are available from [https://www.emfcamp.org/api](https://www.emfcamp.org/api).